- Student AffairsStudent Affairs

 - Fines for creating hazards within a means of egress are $25.

-- Fire extinguishers are strategically located on campus, based on the types of hazard present.
-Typically, a Type A Pressurized Water (PW) extinguisher is placed in corridors of a residence hall for use by emergency response personnel, such as an Amherst College Police Department officer, firefighter or other trained person, such as a custodian, Resident Counselor, etc.
+Fire extinguishers are strategically located on campus, based on the types of hazard present.
+Typically, a Type A Pressurized Water (PW) extinguisher is placed in a corridor of a residence hall for use by emergency response personnel, such as an Amherst College Police Department officer, firefighter or other trained person, such as a custodian, Resident Counselor, etc.